App and account authentication¶

 Relative URL

-The request URL is relative to https://openapi.ctrader.com
+The request URL is relative to https://openapi.ctrader.com.

-Method | URL |
+| Method | URL |

 GET | apps/token |

-This request has the below query parameters.
+This request includes the following query parameters.

-Parameter | Required? | Definition |
+| Parameter | Required? | Definition |

-grant_type | Yes | The type of the token send to this endpoint.
-The following values are accepted.authorization_code .
-An authorization code is sent to the endpoint to exchange it with an access token.refresh_token .
+grant_type | Yes | The type of the token sent to this endpoint.
+The following values are accepted.authorization_code.
+An authorisation code is sent to the endpoint to exchange it with an access token.refresh_token.
 A refresh token is sent to the endpoint to refresh an existing access token. |

 code | No | The token sent to the endpoint.
-This parameter is mandatory if grant_type=authorization_code . |
+This parameter is mandatory if grant_type=authorization_code. |

 redirect_uri | No | A valid redirect URI specified in the settings of your application.
-This parameter is mandatory if grant_type=authorization_code . |
+This parameter is mandatory if grant_type=authorization_code. |

 client_id | Yes | The unique identifier of your Open API application. |